"Meyers is committed to staying on top of new technology"

 In the video below, Meyers tells about their new MPS EF SYMJET hybrid printing press, combining MPS EF flexo technology with the Domino N610i digital inkjet unit.

-Inge Brinkman is Manager Marketing Communications.
-She has been working at the MPS Marketing department since 2015, when she entered the printing industry as a newbie.
+Inge Smolders is Manager Marketing Communications at MPS.
+She has been working at the Marketing department since 2015, when she first entered the printing industry as a newbie.
+Inge likes to write about industry news, developments and her own experiences.